 A brief history of Khajuraho Group of Monuments

 A Persian historian Abu Rihan-al-Biruni has mentioned these Khajuraho in his descriptions.
-He came with Mahmud of Ghazni who tried to Kalinjar in 1022 CE.
-These temples were used actively during 12th century.
-By the time of 13th century, Qutb-ud-din Aibak (he built Qutub Minar in Delhi) invaded and captured Chandela kingdom.
-Ibn Battuta, the famous Moroccan traveller has given mention of these temples in his description of Indian visit.
+He came with Mahmud of Ghazni who tried to conquer Kalinjar in 1022 CE.
+These temples were used actively during the 12th century.
+By the time of the 13th century, Qutb-ud-din Aibak (he built Qutub Minar in Delhi) invaded and captured the Chandela kingdom.
+Ibn Battuta, the famous Moroccan traveler has given the mention of these temples in his description of Indian visit.
 He wrote that he visited Khajuraho temples and called them Kajarra.
 In the words of Ibn Battuta,

 “…near (Khajuraho) temples, which have been mutilated by the Moslems, live a number of yogis whose matted locks have grown as long as their bodies.
-And on account of extreme asceticism they are all yellow in colour.
+And on account of extreme asceticism, they are all yellow in color.
 Many attend these men in order to take lessons from them.”

-Many of these temples were desecrated by Muslims rulers from 13th to 18th century.
-These temples were rediscovered by a British surveyor and army captain, TS Burt in 1830s.
+Many of these temples were desecrated by Muslim rulers from the 13th to 18th centuries.
+These temples were rediscovered by a British surveyor and army captain, TS Burt in the 1830s.

 Western Group of Temples at Khajuraho

 The hotel where we were staying at Khajuraho was close to the Western Group of Temples.
 Just a small walk of around 1 minute and we were in front of the temples.
 Western Group of Temples Khajuraho is located on the main road itself.
 These temples are protected by a boundary wall.
 Entry tickets can be purchased from the gate.
 Western Group of Temples Khajuraho is a cluster of some temples listed below:

 - Devi Mandap – There are two small shrines opposite Lakshman Temple.